datalad-handbook/book/docs/usecases/provenance_tracking.rst

      modified: st-bernard-displaced.jpg (file)

 He can see that the blurring, which involved a random element, produced different results.
-And these are just two branches, so he can compare them using normal Git operations.
+Because his dataset contains two branches, he can compare the two branches using normal Git operations.
-The next command, for example, marks which commits are "patch-equivalent".
+The next command, for example, marks which commits are "patch-equivalent" between the branches.
 Notice that all commits are marked as equivalent (=) except the ‘random spread’ ones.

 .. code-block:: bash